How To Be More Efficient And Consistent In Your Blog Posting

 1. More quality content

 As I mentioned before, my blog posts when I first started blogging were short, devoid of any depth, and had awful, dark images that weren’t Pinterest or reader-friendly.
-Now that I plan ahead and have started pre-scheduling my content I stopped having to scramble with coming up with content or creating it.
+Now that I plan ahead and have started pre-scheduling my content I stopped having to scramble to come up with content or create it.

 2. Coverage during vacations and emergencies

 Once you've started to build momentum with anything, especially blogging, you don't want to lose it.
-And that can happen if you go for long stretches of time with no new content.
+And that can happen if you go for long periods with no new content.

 By planning ahead and pre-scheduling posts, you can look active without actually being active.
-I’ve gone through stretches of time when I didn’t have time to create new content but I had several pre-scheduled posts.
+I’ve gone through periods when I didn’t have time to create new content but I had several pre-scheduled posts.
 Without those, my blog would have felt like it went dark resulting in a loss in engagement from current readers and new readership.

 3. More time for other aspects of blogging